-Anonymous asked: I don't think you have much to worry about with your art.
+Anonymous said: I don't think you have much to worry about with your art.
 It's actually some of the best art I've seen (and I've seen a lot) I just think you're being overcritical about your art because you've had such a long break away from it.
 The same thing happened when I lost my voice for about a month, when I could sing again I thought I sounded like crap but everyone kept saying that I sounded amazing.
 Anyway take it from me your art skills haven't suffered from your break.

 Well gosh!
 Thank you ever so much.
 I was also well chuffed to find that picture on EQD earlier.
 It’s been a fair while since that happened.